 German WWII Summer White trousers.
 A pair of original White cotton summer use trousers, these could be used by several branches, Army, Luftwaffe, or Kreigsmarine.
 White straight leg trousers, have a front double hook clouser which shows veryfaint rust stains but not on the metal itself.
 The trousers show light use and minor stains, these would wash out if you choose.
 Back have a chromed double claw buckle adjustment strap.
 Cotton is smooth and soft.
 No markings which is normal on Whites.
 Metal dish buttons for the suspenders.

 MINT and Unissued, Luftwaffe NCO's or Enlisted ranks trousers.
-These are perfect and you will not find another pair like these!.
+These are in excellent condiiton and appear to have not been worn.
+You will not find another pair like these!.
 Luftwaffe trousers, flared at the calfs with buttons at the boot level.
 Perfect Blue Gray LW color, these are fantastic.
 Side blued metal adjustment buckles, and suspender straps at the back.
 The partial liner is a mixture of Blue and Gray Cotton twill, Best part is these are marked inside.
 Its hard to read, a rectangle box, split in two and what looks like maybe P Berlin? and below 39.
 Hard to read.
 Inside the other side is the size stamps and 39.
-I'll add another photo tomorrow with the stamps, One small tear at the size stamp markings, thats the only issue otherwise there MINT and Rare to find this nice.
+One small tear/hole at the size stamp markings, thats the only issue otherwise there MINT and Rare to find this nice.

 German WWII Officers or NCO Riding trousers.
 This is a pair of field worn Riding trousers.
 Made from a green wool, they show use, some repairs from being worn in the field.
 There flared, and have the Gray leather sections known as "Riding Breeches".
 Officers prefered this style even if there was no "Riding" involved!
 The leather shows use and fading, but no damage.
 Some buttons have been replaced over time as needed.
 Partial off-White liner shows some light stains, plus a faint makers name and sizes stamped.
 They have the small watch pocket in front and the ring.
 Rear adjustment belt and back.
 The wool is worn down in areas, again, these were combat worn!
 28-30 inch waist.